RW-77/python-raytracer/README.md

 # Python Raytracer
-A recursive brute-force path tracer written in python
+A recursive brute-force ray tracer written in python

 Image render using `pypy3` (~2800 secs):